w3c-fedid/FedCM/explainer.md

 and upon user agreement the Relying Party creates a new session with the users existing account.

-#### RP Sign-out

-The user can log out through the Relying Party by using a provided sign-out button or link provided by the Relying Party.
-This then removes the user's session and, when the user visits the Relying Party again they will need to go through the sign in flow in order to establish a new session.

-#### IDP Sign-out

-The user can log out through the Identity Provider by using a provided sign-out system provided by the Identity Provider.
-After using the sign-out system the Identity Provider will log the user out of all Relying Parties the user has signed into along with logging the user out of the Identity Provider itself.
-Upon returning to any associated Relying Party, the user will need to sign in with the Identity Provider first and go through the sign in flow on the Relying Party.

-### Revocation

-After a user has created an account on a Relying Party there are two ways a user can cancel their account with the Relying Party:

-#### RP Revocation

-The user can delete their account through the Relying Party by using the provided account revocation system.
-The Relying Party informs the Identity Provider that the user has deleted (revoked) their account.
-When the user returns to the Relying Party they will need to complete the sign up flow in order to access the site.

-#### IDP Revocation

-The user can delete their account with a Relying Party by revoking Relying Party access through the Identity Provider.
-This can be done by going to the Identity Provider and using their revoke access system.
-Once access is revoked, when the user returns to the Relying Party they will need to complete the sign up flow in order to access the site.

 ## Example

 The following is an example of a website allowing a user to login with